-My name is Stacie DaPonte and I work and live in Toronto, Ontario.
+My name is Stacie DaPonte and I'm based in Toronto, Ontario.
 I've been making websites since I was a wee lass, and continue to love working in a fast-paced, constantly evolving industry.

-I actively volunteer as an instructor with Ladies Learning Code, a not-for-profit aiming to improve digital literacy amongst women and children across Canada.
-I also volunteer with Ten Thousand Coffees, where I meet up with young professionals looking for advice and mentorship on starting their careers in the tech industry.
+I've lead workshops at Ryerson University for their ADaPT Professional Training Program.
+I also volunteer with Ten Thousand Coffees where I meet up with young professionals looking for advice and mentorship on starting their careers in the tech industry.

 In my downtime I am a portrait photographer and model.
 I photograph city-wide events like art festivals, political rallies and indoor performances.
 I have showcased my work with Dirty Talk Entertainment in Kensington Market and with Raw Artists Toronto at the Mod Club.

 Any of my photography of public events, objects or places is licensed under the Creative Commons Attribution-ShareAlike license.
 I am a contributor to the Flickr Creative Commons Community, and my work has been sourced on the Wikimedia Commons, BlogTO, NOW Toronto and Mashable.

 I run an Etsy shop where I hand-make one-of-a-kind accessories and jewelry, and am currently learning how to sew to expand my offerings.
 When I'm not creating, I like to unwind by dancing with hula hoops or enjoying Toronto's live music scene.